Fadoua-f/cryptoo-management/backend.md

    - Check the request payload format
    - For Windows: If using PowerShell, ensure you're using the correct line endings (CRLF)

+4. Two-Factor Authentication Issues:
+   - If you get "Unknown column 'two_factor_secret' in 'field list'" error:
+     ```sql
+     ALTER TABLE crypto_demo.users ADD COLUMN two_factor_secret VARCHAR(255);
+     ```
+   - If QR code is not loading:
+     - Check if the user is properly logged in
+     - Verify that the backend is running
+     - Check the browser console for any errors
+     - Ensure the user ID is being passed correctly in the request
+   - If verification fails:
+     - Make sure you're using a valid authenticator app
+     - Check if the time on your device is synchronized
+     - Try using the backup codes if available

 ## Common Issues and Solutions

 1. **"Unknown column 'password' in 'field list'" error**: